Convergence of adaptive stochastic collocation with finite elements: Abstract

 \section{Abstract}

 We consider an elliptic partial differential equation with a random diffusion parameter discretized by a stochastic collocation method in the parameter domain and a finite element method in the spatial domain.
-We prove convergence of an adaptive algorithm which adaptively enriches the parameter space as well as refines the finite element meshes.
+We prove for the first time convergence of a stochastic collocation algorithm which adaptively enriches the parameter space as well as refines the finite element meshes.